Cortinarius caperatus

-Cortinarius caperatus is an edible mushroom of the genus Cortinarius found in northern regions of Europe and North America.
+Cortinarius caperatus, commonly known as the wrinkled cort or gypsy mushroom, is a species of fungi of the genus Cortinarius.
 It was known as Rozites caperata for many years before genetic studies revealed that it belonged to the genus Cortinarius.
-The fruit bodies appear in autumn in coniferous and beech woods as well as heathlands in late summer and autumn.
+The Latin specific name, caperatus, means wrinkled and refers to the distinctive texture of the cap.
 The ochre-coloured cap is up to 10 cm (4 in) across and has a fibrous surface.
 The clay-colored gills are attached to the stipe under the cap, and the stipe is whitish with a whitish ring.
-The Latin specific name, caperatus, means wrinkled, and refers to the distinctive texture of the cap.
 The flesh has a mild smell and flavor.
+It can resemble a number of other species, including the poisonous Inosperma erubescens in central Europe in summer.

-Popular with mushroom foragers, C. caperatus is picked seasonally in throughout Europe.
-Although mild-tasting and highly regarded, the mushrooms are often infested with maggots.
-In central Europe, old specimens could be confused with the poisonous Inosperma erubescens in summer.
-Fruiting bodies of C. caperatus have been found to bioaccumulate mercury and radioactive isotopes of caesium.
+Fruiting bodies of C. caperatus appear in northern parts of Europe and North America in addition to temperate Asia.
+They can be found in coniferous and beech woods in autumn as well as heathlands in late summer and autumn.
+The mushrooms have been found to bioaccumulate mercury and radioactive isotopes of caesium and can also be infested by maggots.
+It is otherwise a highly regarded edible species amongst European mushroom foragers.